alphagov/govuk-guix/doc/local-data.md

 `govuk-data` script that can be used to download and use data related to GOV.UK services.

-To check what data is available, run `govuk-data list`.
+To check what data is available, run `govuk data list`.

-To load the latest available data for a specific service (e.g. the publishing-api), run the following command `govuk-data load publishing-api`.
+To load the latest available data for a specific service (e.g. the publishing-api), run the following command `govuk data load publishing-api`.

 If the service has multiple databases, then use the `--database`